Household Hazardous Waste Home Page

 - Encourage producers to assume responsibility for "cradle-to-cradle" stewardship of their products and materials.

-Visit Earth 911 to find convenient recycling locations by ZIP code for various material types.
+- Earth 911.
+Allows the public to search by ZIP code to find convenient recycling locations for various material types.

-The Department of Toxic Substances Control (DTSC) regulates the generation, treatment, storage, transportation, and disposal of hazardous waste.
-Visit their website for additional information.
+- Department of Toxic Substances Control (DTSC).
+Regulates the generation, treatment, storage, transportation, and disposal of hazardous waste.
+Contact DTSC for more information.

-Used Oil & Household Hazardous Waste Program, http://www.calrecycle.ca.gov/HomeHazWaste/
+For more information contact: Used Oil & Household Hazardous Waste, UsedOilHHW@calrecycle.ca.gov